DCF Dependency Petition and the Trial

 As a family law attorney that has been involved in numerous child dependency cases, I can confidently state that Florida's DCF is motivated by extreme aversion to the prospect of losing at a trial.
 This leads Florida's Department of Children and Families to putting extreme pressure on the accused parent to agreeing to their proposed safety plan early in the process.

-Why DFS Pressures Parents To Agree To A Safety Plan
+Why DCF Pressures Parents To Agree To A Safety Plan

 In a safety plan you agree to specific actions, such as submit to a sexual abuse evaluation and you agree that your children are dependent on the state.
 This dependency status is what gives DCF the power to remove your children from your home if they deem that necessary.
 If you do not agree to it, the dependency status could still be ordered by a judge in a trial.
 In most cases this status is temporary, but it can be made permanent.

-Denying The Petition For Dependency, While Complying With The Safety Plan
+Denying The Petition For Dependency, While Voluntarily Complying With The Safety Plan

 Conversely, if a parent denies DCF the petition for dependency, but voluntarily complies with the proposed safety plan, he or she will gain considerable leverage.
 First, this forces that agency to develop a trial strategy that takes time and resources away from the hundreds of other cases they are working on.
 Second, demanding a trial confronts it with a scary possibility: losing at the trial.